Algeria - No dust, no rust

 Pleasant walking around the city center

 From the city center walking towards the north is pleasant.
-How come no one attacked me or that I didn't get kidnapped, as the internet was telling me that it might happen?The streets look highly influenced by French culture, the buildings look like somewhere in downtown Paris and not what I might expect from "Algeria", with dusty rusty buildings everywhere - as the internet told me.
-There is of course sand around, but its kept clean as best as possible under their circumstances.
+How come no one attacked me, as the internet was telling me that it might happen?The streets look highly influenced by French culture, the buildings look like somewhere in downtown Paris and not what I might expect from "Algeria", with dusty rusty buildings everywhere - as the internet told me.
+There is, of course, sand around, but it's kept clean as best as possible under their circumstances.

 The stroll through the Algiers center and to the "grand poste" with its many coffee shops, is actually nice.
 Towards the port along the boulevard to watch fishing boats coming back for unloading and cleaning up.
 Actually nice too!